openstack/swift/doc/source/deployment_guide.rst

 each be deployed to their own servers.
 For example you might use faster (but more expensive) SAS or even SSD drives to get faster disk I/O to the databases.

-Load balancing and network design is left as an excercise to the reader, but this is a very important part of the cluster, so time should be spent designing the network for a Swift cluster.
+Load balancing and network design is left as an exercise to the reader, but this is a very important part of the cluster, so time should be spent designing the network for a Swift cluster.